who. we. are.

 Dr. L is currently in the Mechanical Engineering Department at Colorado School of Mines.
 She received her B.S. in Aerospace Engineering and B.A. in Dance Performance as a Shipman Scholar from the University of Michigan, and her M.S. degree in Aerospace Engineering from the Georgia Institute of Technology as a NASA Space Grant fellow with a thesis on thin foil fatigue.
 Leslie received her Ph.D. from the California Institute of Technology under Prof. Ares Rosakis, researching hypervelocity impact damage as a NASA Aeronautics Scholar and NSF Graduate Research Fellow.
 A former Lockheed Martin Aeronautics Advanced Development Programs (Skunk Works) engineer, Leslie is a recipient of an NSDEG Graduate Research Fellowship, Zonta International Amelia Earhart Fellowship, and the 2009 Ernest E. Sechler Award from Caltech.
 Leslie spent the summer of 2013 at NASA Glenn as a Faculty Fellow, and she is a 2017 ONR Young Investigator and a 2018 NSF CAREER awardee.

-Research Focus: Soft Foam Characterization and Development for Next-Generation Helmet Liners to Mitigate TBI
+Research Focus: Low-Impedance Cellular Material Characterization and Development for Next-Generation Helmet Liners to Mitigate TBI

 PhD Focus: Understanding Deformation Mechanisms in Highly Oriented MAX Phases across Strain Rates

 MS THESIS: Phase Content Influence on the Mechanical Behavior of Group V Transition Heavy Metal Carbides